-Presentations are pervasive—perhaps even unavoidable—in modern business culture.
-While we depend on them to document details and dictate discussion, to inform and to teach, we don't always instinctively think of them as "inspirational."
+We depend on presentations to document details and dictate discussion, to inform and to teach, but we don't always instinctively think of them as "inspirational."
 But we should: Presentations should act like poetry.

 I believe this is completely possible to achieve.
-In honor of National Poetry Month, here are 6 simple suggestions you can incorporate into your presentations to make them more like poetry.
+Here are six things to think about to make your presentations more like poetry.

 POETIC BUILDING BLOCKS

-I’ll spare you the cliche of starting with the dictionary definition (see #2 below), but most descriptions touch on these essential components of poetry: the expression of feelings and ideas, distinctive style, rhythm, beauty, intensity of emotion, and brevity.
+Most descriptions of poetry touch on these essential components: the expression of feelings and ideas, distinctive style, rhythm, beauty, intensity of emotion, and brevity.

 The Dragonfly Effect, an inspiring book and blog about how social media can drive social change, is a great example of how powerful a cohesive creative hook can be.
-I incorporated beautiful dragonfly imagery into this presentation I made to share the team’s unique approach.
+I incorporated beautiful dragonfly imagery into this presentation I made to summarize the key concepts.

 Poetry in Practice: When you're crafting a presentation, give yourself some time up front to identify a theme you can carry through.
 This could be a metaphorical idea, a powerful phrase or some other unifying creative thread.
 I often get my ideas from exploring in the Haiku Deck image search.